 Before incorporating a company in Australia, you must meet minimum requirements that are set out by the government, and one of those is having a resident director in the country.
 The good news is that there are ways to overcome the challenges of requiring a resident director, and below, we offer an introduction to resident directors and explain why they are needed.

-Why Resident Directors Are Required
+Why Resident Directors Are Required in Australia?

 Under the Australia Corporations Act 2001, all companies incorporated in the country must appoint at least one director who is a resident of Australia.
 This person can be an Australian citizen or a migrant with rights to live and work in the country.
 If you’re looking to incorporate a public company in Australia, then the requirement stakes are heightened, with companies requiring at least two Australian residents and a third director, who can be from overseas.